tronophono/Deceptimice/README.md

 files that have a struct inside of them which will be used to store cordinates and instructions.

-<h3>To do list</h3>
-- [ ] Control robot with Libraries using IR and Gyro and maybe with encoders (turns, avoidance etc.)
-- [ ] Work on solving a maze
-- [ ] Debug and optimize anything that can be improved on

 <h3>FAQ</h3>
 <b><i>Why do you not erase the obsolete folders?</i></b>